 It’s not necessary to carry the weight of divorce alone.
 If you notice signs of withdrawal, prolonged anxiety, or behavior changes, it may be time to involve a professional.

-Professional support isn’t a failure of parenting—it’s a valuable step toward protecting your child’s mental health and emotional stability.
+Professional support isn’t a failure of parenting—it’s a valuable step toward protecting your and your child’s mental health and emotional stability.

 With communication, support, and a child-focused approach, you can help them adjust, process their emotions, and thrive—even as life changes around them.